angela1C/MLASProject/README.md

 - A Dockerfile to tell docker how to build and run the web service application in a container.
 - This README file.
 - A requirements.txt file containing the python packages required to run the web service.
 - A `models` folder containing the machine learning models developed in the notebook.
+    * The neural network models are saved with the `.h5` extension.
+    * The polynomial regression models are saved with the `.pkl` and `.joblib` extensions.
 - A `static` folder containing the `index.html` page for the web service application.
 - A .dockerignore file that tells docker to ignore certain files in certain circumstances.
 - A .gitignore file